ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ### Create KMS master key

 First we create a master key.
 Somewhere deep inside Amazon a random, secure key is generated for us.
-We'll **never** see the value of this key, we will use the key id and the KMS APIs.
+We'll **never** see the value of this key--we will only use its key ID and the KMS APIs.

 ```bash
 $ aws kms list-keys